 The CFO/controller will need to list the different vendor/suppliers that the company intends to pay for the week.
 During times of extreme cash shortage, it may be helpful to make a note of which vendor/suppliers are of high priority.

 Update daily.
 However at the beginning of the week, plan to give extra attention to prioritize which vendors should be paid.
-Depending on the cash situation of the company, think of paying only a portion of what’s owed.
+Depending on the cash situation of the company, try to think of paying only a portion of what’s owed.

 List of the vendor/suppliers with the amount needed to be paid.
 Finally, sum up the total amount.
 Vendor A + Vendor B + Vendor C = TOTAL

 Monitor and review the Daily Cash Report on a daily basis in situations where cash management is big key part of company survival.
 A key part to focus on is the estimate of weekly cash deposits.
 Monitoring and reviewing the cash deposits will improve the accuracy of the estimates.
 For more ways to improve your cash flow like this one, download the free 25 Ways to Improve Cash Flow whitepaper.